 Stories by Clive Barker and Stephen King were what inspired me to get into writing.
 So, this was a toss-up between my heroes with their respective collection, Books of Blood and Nightmares and Dreamscapes.
 The former eventually won out by a slight inch after excessive contemplation.

 But there is no reason to miss out on either.
 Both short anthologies are wildly varied in scares, yet dependable for originality and quality.
 While fiction never quite terrifies me, these guys sure know how to make my skin crawl.

 Jumbo Lollipop – This took you forever to get through, but hey!
 You did it!

-Looking out for hard sci-fi, I picked up Too Like the Lightning off a book recs list.
+Looking out for hard sci-fi, I picked up Too Like the Lightning off a book rec list.
 I was not expecting how towering the novel would be.
-It is enormously complex, and impressively dense.
+It is enormously complex and impressively dense.
 Besides, this ambitious endeavour is only the introductory first chapter to a two-parter history.

 By sheer world-building, historian Ada Palmer has crammed insights on philosophy, theology, gender studies, world politics, economics and linguistics into a single book.
-Not a criticism!
-If anything, this is the most fascinating story I have read in recent years.
-Patience will beget an interesting and intellectually rewarding experience.
+This is no criticism!
+If anything, it is the most fascinating story I have read in recent years.
+In this case, patience pays off, delivering an interesting and rewarding experience.

 Cotton Candy – Admit it, you loved this when you were younger (you probably still do).
 Think children’s or MG fiction.

 Roald Dahl really ought to make the list, given how many times I have read Matilda and Rhyme Stew.
-But The Wind In the Willows is the warm, endearing story that has stayed with me since childhood.
+But The Wind In the Willows is the warm and endearing story that has truly stayed with me since childhood.